 The site is popular for two reasons.
 Firstly, it’s a beautiful location that provides stunning Antarctic views.
 The exposed rocky shoreline contrasts with the permanent snow patches dotted on the higher ground above it.
 To the south, there is deep permanent snow and ice.
 Glaciers ring the harbor and steep peaks rise above.
-It’s glorious!
+It’s glorious for a Zodiac cruise!

 The other reason to visit Orne Harbour is to see the nesting colony of chinstrap penguins that have made their homes here.
 There’s a steep but safe hike up from the beach to the colony that sits on higher ground above the beach.
 As well as the penguins, you will be rewarded with remarkable views of the bay, and the glacier that regularly calves into the waters here.

 Pictures of Orne Harbour

 Highlights Close to Orne Harbour

 Astrolabe Island in 3 miles long, and can be found about 14 miles off the Cape Ducorps in the Bransfield Strait on the Trinity Peninsula.
 It was discovered in 1837 and named after the French expedition ship that found it.

 There is a wonderful crescent beach on the northern shore which is where you will land.
 Depending on the time of year you might have to pick your landing spot carefully to avoid the Antarctic fur seals who breed here and can be aggressive if they have very young pups.